-Figure 5- Typical CW Piping Diagram
+Figure 4- Typical W/G Piping Diagram

-2.7.1 Piping Connections
+2.7.1 Piping Connections CAUTION

-The cooling coil (and associated piping circuits) are pressurized with dry nitrogen (up to 100 psi) and sealed when they leave the factory.
+The cooling coil (and associated piping circuits) are pressurized (up to 100 psi) and sealed when they leave the factory.
 Before installing the interconnecting piping, release the pressure via an available stem valve or schrader valve prior to uncapping the pipes.

-Supply and return lines are routed to either the top or bottom of the cabinet as specified when the CyberRow system is ordered (see Sections 2.7.1.1 and 2.7.1.2).
-On units that are piped from the top, the chilled water supply and return connections are made outside the cabinet.
-On units that are piped from the bottom, the chilled water supply and return connections are made inside the cabinet.
+Fluid supply and return lines are routed to either the top or bottom of the cabinet as specified when the CyberRow system is ordered (see Section 2.7.1.1).
+On units that are piped from the top, the supply and return connections are made outside the cabinet.
+On units that are piped from the bottom, the supply and return connections are made inside the cabinet.

 Pipe connections are threaded NPT connections.
 The pipes are labeled; i.e. "Supply", "Return".
 When making the connections, a teflon tape thread sealant is recommended to minimize internal fouling of the piping.

-Field piping is not necessarily the same size as the units' pipe connections.
+Field piping is not necessarily the same size as the units pipe connections.
 Piping should be sized to match the system pressure drop and flow capacity, and may require reducing fittings to match the connection size on the air conditioner.
 An air vent and several schrader valves are installed in the precision A/C unit piping.
-It is recommended to provide manual shut-off valves for both the supply and return for isolating the unit when performing routine maintenance or repairs.
+It is recommended to provide manual shut-off valves for both the supply and return fluid for isolating the unit when performing routine maintenance or repairs.
 Refer to the piping diagram supplied with your unit.

-A 60-mesh strainer should be installed in the supply pipe.
+NOTE: A 60-mesh strainer should be installed in the supply pipe.
 Ensure the strainer is readily accessible for servicing or replacement.